 - Integration of Jira and IBM DOORS or DOORS NG – track requirements to implementation and link between Jira epics or stories and requirements

 - Integration of Jira and Siemens Polarion – track requirements and link to artifacts in Jira

 - Integration of Jira and IBM Engineering Test Management – track test cases, results, and link between test-related artifacts and Jira defects.

-- Integration of Jira and IBM Rhapsody Model Manager – link between Jira issues and model elements (including diagrams)
+- Integration of Jira and IBM Rhapsody Model Manager – link Jira issues with IBM Rhapsody model elements (including diagrams)

 - Integration of data from IBM ELM tools into Jira Report Builder – create reports by lifecycle views not project phases

-- Integration of Jira and IBM Engineering Workflow Management or PTC Windchill – track your projects across organizational silos or companies
+- Integration of Jira and IBM Engineering Workflow Management – track your projects across organizational silos or companies

 Using OSLC Connect for Jira to break tool silos